 Contingency Fees

 As mentioned earlier, this is one of the most common fee arrangements in injury cases.
-Under this arrangement, your lawyer doesn’t charge you any upfront fees.
-Instead, they receive a percentage of the compensation you get if you win the case.
+With this setup, you don’t pay any upfront fees.
+Instead, the lawyer takes a percentage of the compensation you receive if you win your case.
+Reputable legal professionals, like those at Floyd Hunter, often work under such agreements, ensuring access to quality representation without financial barriers.

 If you don’t win, you don’t owe any legal fees.
 The percentage taken as the contingency fee can vary depending on the complexity of the case and whether it goes to trial.
 In general, however, contingency fees range from 33% to 40% of the final settlement or court award.